Telecommunications and Media Industries

 Biography

-Dr. Christopher Ali is the Pioneers Chair in Telecommunications and Professor of Telecommunications in the Bellisario College of Communications at Penn State.
-He joins the department after nine years in the Department of Media Studies at the University of Virginia.
-He holds a Ph.D. in communication studies from the Annenberg School for Communication at the University of Pennsylvania.
+Dr. Christopher Ali is the Pioneers Chair in Telecommunications and professor of telecommunications in the Bellisario College.
+He holds a Ph.D. in communication studies from the Annenberg School for Communication at the University of Pennsylvania (2013).
 His research interests include media and telecommunications policy and regulation, broadband policy, critical political economy, critical geography, comparative media systems, qualitative research methods, media localism and local news.

-Based on his expertise, Ali was called to testify before the Senate Commerce Committee on broadband funding and policy programs.
-He has also briefed members of the House Democrats Task Force on Rural Broadband, the New York State Blue Ribbon Commission on Re-Imagining New York, and has presented before numerous state and county governments.
+Based on his expertise, Dr. Ali was called to testify before the Senate Commerce Committee in 2021 on broadband funding and policy programs.
+He has also briefed members of the House Democrats Task Force on Rural Broadband, the New York State Blue Ribbon Commission on Re-Imagining New York, the Federal Communications Commission, and has presented before numerous state and county governments.

-Ali has published in numerous high ranking academic journals including, Communication Theory, Media Culture & Society, and Telecommunications Policy.
-His most recent article, with Nick Mathews of UMKC, analyzes life in a broadband and news desert and was published by Mass Communication and Society in 2022.
-Christopher’s work has been published in The New York Times, The Hill, Realtor Magazine, Law & Political Economy, Washington Monthly, Columbia Journalism Review, and The Conversation, and he is a frequent commentator on the subjects of broadband, media policy, and local news, with interviews in the Washington Post, Philadelphia Inquirer, Los Angeles Times, NPR, CNET, CBC, Bloomberg, and other major national and international news outlets.
+Dr. Ali has published peer reviewed articles in numerous high ranking academic journals including, Communication Theory, Media Culture & Society, and Telecommunications Policy.
+His most recent article, published in the Journal of Broadcasting and Electronic Media, argues for the need for the inclusion of ethnographic methods in critical policy studies.
+His writing has been published in The New York Times, The Hill, Realtor Magazine, Law & Political Economy, Digital Beat, GovTech, Zocalo Public Square, the Canadian Broadcasting Corporation, Washington Monthly, Columbia Journalism Review, and The Conversation.
+He is a frequent press commentator on the subjects of broadband, media policy, and local news, with interviews in the Associated Press, Hollywood Reporter, Business Insider, Washington Post, Philadelphia Inquirer, Los Angeles Times, NPR, CNET, CBC, Bloomberg, and other major national and international news outlets.

 In the News